 - Blend at a high speed until all the ingredients have been broken down and the smoothie is thick and smooth.

 - Serve and enjoy!

-- Leftover smoothie can be stored in a closed container in the fridge up to 24 hours.
+- Leftover smoothies can be stored in a closed container in the fridge for up to 24 hours.
 It will naturally separate if it's left to sit so just stir to combine.

 - It's totally fine to leave the skins on green apples and adds a lot of nutrients to this smoothie.